apollonian/fakeSlam/README.md

 1. Clone this repo
 2. Run `docker-compose build` once
 3. `docker-compose up` to run the server
-4. Visit the Toshi Dev Client for Android, and search for `fakeslam` in the Favorites Tab.
+4. Visit the Toshi Dev Client for Android, and search for `fakeslambot` in the Favorites Tab.